 (f) The auxiliaries of the relevant Plant and/or Apparatus shall be fed by the auxiliary power supplies, via the unit board (or equivalent), to enable the relevant Plant and/or Apparatus to return to a condition when it is ready to be reconnected and/or Synchronised to the DNO’s System.

-(g) Relevant Plant and/or Apparatus shall be Synchronised but not Loaded, unless appropriate instruction has been specifically given to the Restoration Contractor by the DNO, following instruction from NGESO to the DNO under BC2 of the Grid Code which would also be in accordance with the requirements of the DRZP and Distribution Restoration Contract.
+(g) Relevant Plant and/or Apparatus shall be Synchronised but not Loaded, unless appropriate instruction has been specifically given to the Restoration Contractor by the DNO, following instruction from the ISOP to the DNO under BC2 of the Grid Code which would also be in accordance with the requirements of the DRZP and Distribution Restoration Contract.

-(h) The DNO and NGESO shall agree with the Restoration Contractor when the test has been completed in accordance with the test requirements of the DRZP.
+(h) The DNO and the ISOP shall agree with the Restoration Contractor when the test has been completed in accordance with the test requirements of the DRZP.

 DOC5.7.3.6 Restoration Contractors Power Resilience